6 Yoga Poses To Ground Your Root Chakra

-If a chakra is blocked, it can result in both physical and spiritual ailments.
+If one of the seven main chakras is blocked, it can result in both physical and spiritual ailments.
 The first chakra—the Muladhara, or the root chakra—is an especially important one, as it's the foundation of the entire system.
+If you experience unexplained pains in your body or feelings of disconnect and alienation from those around you, you may need to work on balancing this chakra.
+These yoga poses are meant to help get energy flowing in the Muladhara.

 To come to knee-to-chest pose (apanasana), come to lie on your back.
 Stretch out your hands and feet, then pull your right knee into your chest.
 Feel your muladhara pressing against the ground.